tobylockley/overture-drivers/drivers/lg_display/readme.md

 - Changed WOL module to a newer version.
 - Increased WOL reliability.
 - Available sources are now selected as part of config.

+### 1.0.4
+- Added videowall functionality.
+Must be enabled in config.